joehinmoro/I4GxZ-Node-03-Arrow-Functions/README.md

 # I4GxZ-Node-03-Arrow-Functions

 # !!!
-Good Day Sir/Ma, I submitted the replit link instead of the github link.

-# The github link is attached below...
+Good Day Sir/Ma, I submitted the replit link instead of the github link.The github link is attached below...
 Thanks

 GitHub Link for this task: